-How Does Ableism Show Up in the Workplace?
+How does Ableism in the workplace emerge?

 Despite many able-bodied people having never heard of the term ableism, it is often pervasive in the workplace.
 However, ignorance about an issue is never an excuse.
 The National Conference for Community and Justice defines ableism as “the intentional or unintentional discrimination or oppression of individuals with disabilities.”
 If your organization values professionalism and respect, then it’s imperative to examine the various ways ableism manifests in the workplace.

 One way ableism shows up in the workplace is non-disabled people’s attempts to “help.”
 For example, a person using a wheelchair, who is not exhibiting distress or hesitation, might receive unsolicited assistance such as a push.
 Regardless of intent, this is inappropriate and invasive.

 Another form of ableism in the workplace is the widespread use of inflammatory or ignorant language.
 Common phrases like “the disabled” and “special needs” are decidedly problematic.
 Furthermore, much of the general population fails to recognize the importance of person-first language like “a person with autism” rather than “the autistic.”